jeftegoes/AwsOverview/AWS ECS.md

 #### 3.11.2.1.
 Binpack

+- Place tasks based on the least available amount of CPU or memory.
+  - This minimizes the number of instances in use.
 - Tasks are placed on the least available amount of CPU and Memory.
 - Minimizes the number of EC2 instances in use (cost savings).